 By James “Bud” Harton

 The “slicks” earned their nickname as they didn’t have any outboard weapons, just the M60D machine guns mounted on each side of the rear of the cargo hold.
-Slicks carried the troops into the landing zones and then kept them supplied while in the field.
+Slicks carried the troops into landing zones and then kept them supplied while in the field.

-The gunships, armed with mini-guns, rockets and 40mm automatic grenade launchers, escorted the slicks in and then provided overhead cover for the grunts in the field.
+The gunships, armed with mini-guns, rockets and 40mm grenade launchers, escorted the slicks in and then provided overhead cover for the grunts in the field.

 We were allowed great flexibility in how we equipped ourselves.
-Right from the beginning, it was learned that the personal weapons assigned to flight crews were lacking and the possibility of “going down” meant you had to be ready to leave the aircraft and fight on your own until rescued.
+Right from the start, it was learned that the personal weapons assigned to flight crews were lacking and the possibility of “going down” meant you had to be ready to leave the aircraft and fight on your own until rescued.